 The Campus Facilities Plan's robust outreach and engagement process ensured that the final plan reflects the many unique aspirations and ambitions of UMD's wide-ranging campus communities.

 Students, faculty, staff, and external campus constituents were engaged, over 100 meetings were held, and over 6,000 survey/live polling responses were collected to inform the planning process.

-Major themes of the input collected from the campus community are highlighted to the right:
+Major themes of the input collected from the campus community: